 Tracey has worked for the Foundation for six years and serves as the Executive Director.
 When she isn’t busy planning the ZJF Classic and finding long-term funding for the Kids on Course programs, she is chasing around a toddler and an infant—literally.
 And when (more like if) she finds herself with some free time, she enjoys playing tennis and indulging in the occasional Papa Juan’s margarita.
 Tracey’s parents instilled in her the importance of giving back from a very early age.
 Volunteering and helping others is incredibly important to her and is a value she and her husband are working hard to pass on to their two sons as well.

-Hannah was an original Kids on Course staff member and started the program at both Harrison and Roosevelt.
+Hannah is an original Kids on Course staff member and started the program at both Harrison and Roosevelt.
 She now works on the administrative and marketing side of the Foundation and loves being able to use her photography and design skills to share the story of Kids on Course with donors.
 Hannah is mom to two boys: her son, Oliver and a little dog, Moby.
 She enjoys planning parties, decorating her home, and spending time outside.
 With a background in psychology and sociology, she is an adamant believer in education as the means to breaking the cycle of poverty.
 If you ever want to know more about the Foundation, she will gladly meet for coffee and share stories about Kids on Course students.
 Her favorite Starbucks drink is an iced soy chai latte.

 Beth serves the Kids on Course team as Program Leader, board member of the Zach Johnson Foundation and mom to all.
 She ensures team members have what they need to make sure students are on the path to college graduation and that staff members take care of themselves in the process.
 She's not a doctor, but she likes to play one on TV when reading health stories as a news anchor at KCRG-TV9.
 Mostly she knows how education can lift a child out of difficult circumstances as she grew up with a single mom who had Beth when she was 15.
 She and her husband, Brett, are raising three kids whose names all start with "B," and are otherwise not at all similar.